 - an arterial blood gas test, to test blood oxygen levels

 Many doctors also use a COPD assessment test (CAT) to find out how COPD affects a person’s life.
-Doctors will use the result of the CAT alongside other test results to determine the stage and severity of the COPD.
+Doctors will use the result of the CAT alongside other test results to determine the stage and severity of COPD.

-The results of these tests will help the individual and doctor understand how the COPD is progressing over time.
+The results of these tests will help the individual and the doctor understand how COPD is progressing over time.

 Doctors also use these results when deciding on any treatment plan changes and when making recommendations about a person’s lifestyle.

-Those who smoke may require more testing, as their symptoms are more likely to progress when compared with people who do not smoke.
+Individuals who smoke may require more testing, as their symptoms are more likely to progress when compared with people who do not smoke.